semanticClimate/internship_sC/Daily_Progress.md

 when extracting the keywords from the chapter i got list of 6000 words nearly so i tried to automate clean it so that the easy/irrelevant words can be removed. fixed the import errors and run the pytests again.
 Got to know about different types of errors and ways to fix them
 ### MONDAY(2-06-2025)
-Succefully created a wordlist and dictionary for IPCC  wg2 chapter4
+created a wordlist and dictionary for IPCC  wg2 chapter4